ramkikumars/ramkikumars.github.io/content/posts/2023/aug/multiplayer.md

 ---
-title: "Trial"
+title: "Collaborative VR Scaffolding Assembly with Haptic Gloves"
 date: 2023-08-30
 tags: ["hugo","blog"]
-# image : "/img/posts/img-2.jpg"
+image : "/img/posts/snapshot.png"
-Description  : "FFFF"
+Description  : "In an age defined by technological advancements, we present a project that converges virtual reality, haptic feedback, and collaborative techniques..."
-featured: true
+# featured: true
 ---

 <div style="text-align: justify"> In an age defined by technological advancements, we present a project that converges virtual reality, haptic feedback, and collaborative techniques.
 Our collaborative scaffolding assembly application, set within a shared virtual reality environment, introduces a new chapter in the construction industry. </div>